specio/test-infra/config/prow/README.md

-# Deploying SGX Prow on AKS
+# Deploying Open Enclave Test Infra

 This document will walk you through deploying your own Prow instance to a new AKS Kubernetes cluster.